Maternity protection

 Of course, you should also inform your direct superiors about your pregnancy.

-Under certain conditions (consent of the woman, medical certificate, no irresponsible risk and after approval by the responsible supervisory authority), a pregnant or breastfeeding woman can also be employed between 8 p.m. and 10 p.m. in accordance with § 28 MuSchG.
-This requires an application by the employer to the supervisory authority
+Under certain conditions (e.g. medical certificate, no irresponsible risk and after approval by the responsible supervisory authority), pregnant or breastfeeding employees can also be employed between 8 p.m. and 10 p.m. in accordance with § 28 MuSchG.
+An application from the employer to the supervisory authority is required for this.

-The regulations on health protection in the Maternity Protection Act explicitly refer to the health of mother and child.
+The regulations on health protection in the Maternity Protection Act explicitly refer to the health of pregnant and breastfeeding employees and their children.

-Hazardous areas are found above all in activities in laboratories and workshops as well as in infectious areas, but also in physical activities such as sports or music courses and internships and possibly in excursions (e.g. if these take place in rough terrain).
-In some areas, the continuation of the respective activity depends not only on the activity itself but also on the health conditions of each individual woman (immunity to certain infectious diseases).
+Hazardous areas are primarily found in activities in laboratories and workshops as well as in infectious areas, but also in physical activities such as sports or music courses and internships as well as possibly in excursions (e.g. if these take place in rough terrain).
+In some areas, the continuation of the respective activity depends not only on the activity itself but also on the health conditions of each individual person (immunity to certain infectious diseases).
 In the course of a "risk assessment", it is clarified which activities may and may not be carried out during pregnancy and breastfeeding.

-A risk assessment must be drawn up for every pregnant employee.
+A risk assessment must be carried out for all pregnant employees.
 This must also include an assessment of how you can continue your professional activity during pregnancy - with as few restrictions as possible and optimum health protection for you and your child.
 This also includes an offer from the university to discuss a workplace design adapted to your situation, usually with your line manager.

 A risk assessment questionnaire from the Occupational, Environmental and Health Protection Department will help you to determine and document your health protection during pregnancy.
-You can find further information in the service portal.
+Further information can be found in the service portal.

 The provisions of the Maternity Protection Act that relate to financial benefits concern wage replacement benefits and only apply to employees, not to students and interns.

-• Maternity benefit (§§ 19-20 MuSchG) As an employee, you will receive maternity benefit from your health insurance fund or from the Federal Insurance Office during the statutory maternity protection periods before and after childbirth if you do not have statutory health insurance or family insurance.
+- Maternity benefit (§§ 19-20 MuSchG) As an employee, you will receive maternity benefit from your health insurance fund during the statutory maternity protection periods before and after childbirth or from the Federal Insurance Office if you do not have statutory health insurance or family insurance.
 You can obtain the application forms for this from your health insurance fund or from the Federal Social Security Office (BAS).
-The employer compensates the difference between the maternity allowance (€13/day) and the average net pay for the three months prior to the start of the six-week protection period before the birth with a subsidy.
-(This amount is later reimbursed via a pay-as-you-go procedure by the health insurance funds, so that the employer does not incur any expenses due to the maternity protection periods).
+The employer compensates the difference between the maternity benefit (€13/day) and the average net pay for the three months prior to the start of the six-week protection period before the birth with a subsidy.
+(This amount is later reimbursed via a pay-as-you-go procedure by the health insurance funds, so that the employer does not incur any expenses during the maternity protection period).

 You can find more information on the website of the Federal Ministry.